-As a therapeutic modality, ultrasound is a form of heat treatment for soft tissue damage to minimize swelling and pain, minimize muscle spasms, and increase the range of motion.
-Making high frequency sound waves, ultrasound reaches deep into a damaged area, creating heat that pulls blood into the area in order to improve the mending process.
+As a therapeutic modality, ultrasound is a form of heat treatment for soft tissue damage to minimize swelling and pain, reduce muscle spasms, and increase the range of motion.
+Making high frequency sound waves, ultrasound reaches deep into a damaged area, creating heat that draws blood into the area in order to improve the mending process.

 In one study, the addition of ultrasound to exercise therapy for lumbar spinal stenosis relief decreased the amount of analgesic consumption by the patients.
 (1)